matthew-brett/cfd2019/notebooks/extra/mean_sq_deviations.md

 We want to find the value of $c$ that gives the smallest value for $SSE_c$.

-The plot turned out to be U-shaped; we want to find the horixontal axis location ($c$ value) corresponding to the bottom of the U (minimum of the corresponding $SSE_c$ values).
+The plot turned out to be U-shaped; we want to find the horizontal axis location ($c$ value) corresponding to the bottom of the U (minimum of the corresponding $SSE_c$ values).